highcharts/highcharts/docs/dashboards/data-pool-and-connectors.md

 ##### Connecting
 Establish a data link to a MQTT broker typically consists of these steps:
-* Connect to the server with a given host name and port number, and optional authentication credentials (user, password).
+* Connect to the server with a given host name and port number, with optional authentication (user, password).
 * Wait for a successful connection.
 * Subscribe to one or more topics
 * Wait for confirmation of the subscription.